nzbgetcom/nzbget-asustor/README.md

 # NZBGet package for ASUSTOR NAS

-This package during install downloads latest stable version of NZBGet.
-Then it can be updated via NZBGet automatic update.
+This package installs latest stable version of NZBGet to any ASUSTOR NAS.

+Updating supported via NZBGet automatic update.

 ## Installation